Enfield Old Park

-Enfield Old Park was an ancient deer park located in Enfield.
+Enfield Old Park was an ancient deer park located in Enfield (today a suburb of London).
 It is mentioned in the Domesday Book.
 The Domesday Book mentions only one other Park in Middlesex, at Ruislip, and according to Historic England both are therefore considered to be "rare and important historical sites".
 Today part of Old Park is built over as part of the suburb of Grange Park, but large areas also remain open and undeveloped.

 Early history

 The Park was situated around the site of an Iron Age hill fort, the remains of which can still be seen in the vicinity of the building of Old Park House (now belonging to the Bush Hill Golf Club).
 These constitute the largest present-day hill fort remains in the old county of Middlesex.

 The Domesday Book (1086) records the Manor of Enfield as being held by Geoffrey de Mandeville and mentions 'there is a park there'.
 The word 'park' in this sense refers to a preserve for game, and the park was reserved for this use until the 18th century.
 As the manor of Enfield had been held in Anglo-Saxon times by Asgar, Master of the Stud to Edward the Confessor, it is very possible that the area was already a game-park before the Norman Conquest.
 John Norden's map of Middlesex (c.
 1593) clearly shows the fenced-in Old Park, with Salmons Brook flowing through it.